khaors/geocompr/main.md

 ## Introduction

 Spatial operations are a vital part of geocomputation.
-This chapter shows how spatial datasets can be modified in a multitude of ways based on the the location and shape of the features they contain (for vector data) and the relative locations and values of pixels (for raster data).
+This chapter shows how spatial objects can be modified in a multitude of ways based on their location and shape.
 The content clearly builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
-Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and non-overlapping joins (covered in \@ref(spatial-joining) and \@ref(non-overlapping-joins)) and aggregation (section \@ref(spatial-data-aggregation)).
+Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and aggregation (section \@ref(spatial-joining-and-aggregation)).
 These topics may sound daunting, but they have already been covered, in section \@ref(vector-attribute-manipulation).
 Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-operations-on-raster-data).

 The chapter also introduces new concepts that are unique to spatial data.
-A variety of *topological relations* can be used to subset/join vector geometries, a topic that is explored in section \@ref(topological-relations).
+A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
+New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in sections \@ref(modifying-geometry-data) and \@ref(clipping).
 Spatial operations on raster datasets involve *map algebra* (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)) and combining and aligning them (covered in sections \@ref(merging-rasters) and \@ref(aligning-rasters)).

 Another unique aspect of spatial objects is distance.
 All spatial objects are related through space and distance calculations can be used to find the strength of this relationship between spatial entities.
 Distance operations are covered in sections \@ref(distance-relations) and \@ref(global-operations-and-distances) for vector and raster datasets respectively.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(crs-intro) and which will be covered in more depth in Chapter \@ref(transform).</div>\EndKnitrBlock{rmdnote}
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(crs-intro) and which will be covered in more depth in Chapter 6.</div>\EndKnitrBlock{rmdnote}

 ## Spatial operations on vector data